A projection-based framework for gradient-free and parallel learning: METHOD

-We solve the feasibility problem (Eq.~\eqref{eq:feasibility_intersection}) using iterative projection algorithms (Section~\ref{subsec:feasibility}).
-These algorithms find a point in the intersection $\bigcap_{v \in \sV} \sC_v$ if it is non-empty and the sets $\sC_v$ are convex.
-Otherwise, they typically yield a best-fit solution minimizing summed distances to the sets~\citep{bauschke2011convex, deutsch2001best}.
+We solve the feasibility problem in \cref{eq:feasibility_intersection} with the iterative projection algorithms described in \cref{sec:feasibility}.
+When the intersection is non-empty and the sets $\sC_v$ are convex, these algorithms converge to a feasible point under standard assumptions.
+In the nonconvex setting, they should be viewed as heuristic iterative methods that often find useful approximate solutions in practice, but without comparable general convergence guarantees.
 To efficiently compute the projections in parallel across the computation graph, we leverage the structure of the graph, specifically its bipartite nature, as the following theorem details.
 Notably, neural network computation graphs are often bipartite; if not, they can be made bipartite by inserting identity operations (dummy nodes with $f_v(z) = z$).

 \begin{theorem}[Parallelizable projections via bipartition] Let $G = (\sV, \sE)$ be a computation graph with a bipartition $\sV = \sA \cup \sB$, where $\sA$ and $\sB$ are disjoint sets of nodes.
 The constraints for each node $v \in \sV$ are defined as above.
-Then, the feasibility problem Eq.~\eqref{eq:feasibility_intersection} is equivalent to the two-set feasibility problem
+Then, the feasibility problem \cref{eq:feasibility_intersection} is equivalent to the two-set feasibility problem